Back-to-Africa movement: Post-emancipation

-Outside of the black nationalist movement, the bill did not garner much support, with leading civil rights groups such as the NAACP refusing to endorse it and the national press lambasting it.
-The bill was also not met with any real support in the Senate, and thus the idea of black repatriation lost much of its traction.
+Outside the black nationalist movement, the bill did not garner much support, with leading civil rights groups such as the NAACP refusing to endorse it and the national press lambasting it.
+Other African Americans did not support emigration to Liberia due to charges of slavery and political corruption, which were filed against its government by the League of Nations.
+Additionally, the bill received very little support from the Senate; thus, black repatriation lost much of its traction.
 US participation in the Second World War led to a decline in public racism, which made any passing of the bill unlikely after that.